 Contact the Action Center at 800-498-2071 with any questions about applying for ASHA certification or maintaining ASHA certification.

 Certified Membership is open to individuals applying for or who currently hold the Certificate of Clinical Competence (CCC).
 To be eligible, you must meet the audiology and/or speech-language pathology standards in effect at the time of your application.
 Certified Members are afforded the full benefits of membership and certification.

-Membership without Certification is open to individuals who (a) hold a graduate degree or its equivalent with major emphasis in audiology, speech-language pathology, or speech, language, or hearing science; or (b) hold a graduate degree or its equivalent and present evidence of active research, interest, and performance in the field of human communication; and are not involved in providing clinical services* or in supervising students and/or clinical fellows; and (c) reside in the United States.
-Persons joining ASHA as Members without Certification are afforded the full benefits of membership.
+Membership without Certification, as stated in ASHA Bylaws, 3.1.
+Eligibility, is open to individuals who are not involved in providing clinical services* or in supervising students and/or clinical fellows (CF) and who hold either (1) a graduate degree with major emphasis in speech-language pathology, audiology, or speech, language, or hearing science or (2) a graduate degree and present evidence of active research, interest, and performance in the field of human communication.
+Members without Certification must reside in the United States and are afforded the full benefits of membership.

 Life Membership is available to current ASHA Members who meet the following requirements:

 ASHA's elected volunteer leaders have established eligibility requirements for this and all ASHA membership categories.
 For more information, visit our Frequently Asked Questions.